 An administrator or executor of a New York probate estate must carry out the intent of the testator of the will and must act in good faith and in the best interests of the beneficiaries in managing, investing, distributing assets, making accountings and winding up and closing the estate.
+If the executor is not performing those duties, there comes a point when they can be removed by the court.

 There are circumstances that arise that may require the removal of an executor or administrator.
 The plaintiff bringing the action to remove must establish that a fiduciary trust has been broken or violated.
 Under New York law, a beneficiary, creditor or heir who believes there has been a fiduciary breach of trust such as mismanagement of estate assets or bad investment decisions that have caused substantial financial losses to the beneficiaries and the estate, can file a probate litigation removal proceeding with the New York Surrogate’s Court.
 They can also request an audit of the estate and accountings to determine the amount of any financial losses.